Pat Finucane: Murder and investigations

-Finucane's wife Geraldine was slightly wounded in the shooting attack which their three children witnessed as they hid underneath the table.
+Finucane's wife, Geraldine, was slightly wounded in the shooting attack which was witnessed by their three children who hid underneath the table.
 The RUC immediately launched an investigation into the killing.
-The senior officer heading the CID team was Detective Superintendent Alan Simpson, who set up a major incident room inside the RUC D Division Antrim Road station.
+The senior officer heading the Criminal Investigation Department team was Detective Superintendent Alan Simpson, who set up a major incident room inside the RUC D Division Antrim Road station.
 Simpson's investigation ran for six weeks and he later stated that from the beginning, there had been a noticeable lack of intelligence coming from the other agencies regarding the killing.
-Finucane's killing was widely suspected by human rights groups to have been perpetrated in collusion with officers of the RUC and, in 2003, the British Government Stevens Report stated that the killing was indeed carried out with the collusion of police in Northern Ireland.
+Finucane's killing was widely suspected by human rights groups to have been perpetrated in collusion with officers of the RUC and, in 2003, the British Government Stevens Inquiries found that the killing was indeed carried out with the collusion of police in Northern Ireland.

-The Ulster Defence Association/Ulster Freedom Fighters (UDA/UFF) claimed they killed the 39-year-old lawyer because he was a high-ranking officer in the IRA.
+The Ulster Defence Association/Ulster Freedom Fighters (UDA/UFF) claimed they killed the 39-year-old lawyer Finucane because he was a high-ranking officer in the IRA.
 Police at his inquest said they had no evidence to support this claim.
 Finucane had represented republicans in many high-profile cases, but he had also represented loyalists.
 Several members of his family had republican links, but the family strongly denied Finucane was a member of the IRA.
 Informer Sean O'Callaghan has stated that he attended an IRA finance meeting attended by Finucane in Letterkenny in 1980.

-In Finucane's case, both the RUC and the Stevens Report found that he was not a member of the IRA.
-Republicans have strongly criticised the claims made by O'Callaghan in his book 'The Informer' and subsequent newspaper articles.
-One Republican source says O'Callaghan "...has been forced to overstate his former importance in the IRA and to make increasingly outlandish accusations against individual republicans."
+In Finucane's case, both the RUC and the Stevens Inquiries found that he was not a member of the IRA.
+Republicans have strongly criticised the claims made by O'Callaghan in his book The Informer and subsequent newspaper articles.
+One Republican source says O'Callaghan "has been forced to overstate his former importance in the IRA and to make increasingly outlandish accusations against individual republicans."